Players (2012 film): Critical reception

 Players received a mixed reception from critics.
-Joginder Tuteja from IndiaGlitz gave it 4 out of 5 stars and said "Fantastic – That's what you end up exclaiming once the last twist of Players takes you by complete surprise.
-Oh yes, there are around half a dozen or more twists in this film, something which was pretty much expected since the men at the helm of affairs are Abbas-Mustan".
 Subhash K. Jha from Bollywood Hungama wrote, "Players does a first-rate job of adapting The Italian Job.
 It's slick and well-written, eye-catching and intelligent, witty and delectable.
 It beats every other action-adventure flick in recent Bollywood history".
-Oneindia.in also gave a positive review, and said that, "Players electrifies movie buffs with its hi-voltage action.
-The highlights of the movie are wonderful performances by the lead actors, stylised stunts, adrenaline-pumping chases, stunning visuals, Pritam's songs, and comic sequences.
-But the editing work is a big let down".
 Nikhat Kazmi of The Times of India gave the film a rating of 3.5 out of 5 stars and wrote, "Music by Pritam is good while it lasts.
 Some editing sorely needed, visual imagery quite polished, and the look, as usual, is of new age Bollywood."
 Daily Bhaskar rated it 3 out of 5 and said, "Direction by Abbas-Mustan, cinematography and an edgy plotline are the strong points.
 Music, dialogues and performances (besides Bipasha and Neil's performance) are the weak points".
 Piyali Dasgupta from NDTV gave it 3 out of 5 stars and said, "Players ends up as a fun weekend flick, especially for action buffs.
 Abhishek Bachchan shows some of the styles of the Dhoom series.
 Neil Nitin Mukesh, largely off the radar after an intense performance.
 Bipasha, too shows a hint of Race with her glamorous role and that red bikini.
 Sonam Kapoor somewhat redeems herself as an actor playing the good geek Naina.
 But don't expect much from Pritam's music."
-Zee News gave it 3 out of 5 stars and said, "Abbas Mustan's 'Players' is a slick, fast paced and racy thriller.
+Zee News gave it 3 out of 5 stars and said, "Abbas Mustan's 'Players' is a slick, fast-paced and racy thriller.
 Technically the film is brilliant, but when it comes to drama and emotions, the film falls flat on its face.
 In comparison to The Italian Job, Players’ is long and overstretched.
 Kaveree Bamzai of India Today also gave it 3 out of 5.